2022 OH Senate Race

 General election

-Ohio has trended Republican in recent years, voting for Donald Trump by eight points in both the 2016 and 2020 presidential elections.
+Ohio had trended Republican in recent years, voting for Donald Trump by eight points in both the 2016 and 2020 presidential elections.
 As such, most analysts expected that this seat would easily remain in Republican hands.
-However, aggregate polling on the run-up to the election indicated a competitive race, and most outlets considered it to be “lean Republican”.
-In the end, J. D. Vance held the open seat for the Republicans.
+However, aggregate polling on the run-up to the election indicated a competitive race, and most outlets considered it to be "lean Republican".
+In the end, JD Vance held the open seat for the Republicans.

 Predictions